Updated June 19, 2023

-Why we use CSS, although we can use HTML tables, is because, in the HTML table, a table-based page layout often renders more slowly than an equivalent CSS-based layout; this is especially true of pages that have a lot of content.
-Tables should not be used as layout aids.
-And if we build HTML tables without any styles or attributes in browser it will be displayed without any border.
+Although we can use HTML tables, we use CSS because, in the HTML table, a table-based page layout often renders more slowly than an equivalent CSS-based layout; this is especially true of pages with a lot of content.
+Therefore, tables should not be used as layout aids.
+And if we build HTML tables without any styles or attributes in a browser, they will be displayed without any border.
 Styling a table with CSS can improve its appearance.

 CSS tables are pretty simple to understand and use.
-It’s just a matter of remembering the corresponding CSS display property values for the basic HTML table elements.
-With the help of CSS, we are capable of making some stylish tables.
+It’s just remembering the corresponding CSS display property values for the basic HTML table elements.
+With the help of CSS, we can make some stylish tables.